When you are in foreclosure, there are plenty of people chasing you to get from you the last of your money.

 Realtors usually make their money when your sale closes.

-Most realtors want to sell your home right away, and get you out on the street as soon as possible.
+So most realtors want to sell your home right away, and get you out on the street as soon as possible.

 A typical realtor gets no benefit from letting you stay in your home for a long time before selling it, and so will not help you to stay in your home.